Diamond DA42 Twin Star: Powerplants

 The original model of the DA42 was powered by a pair of Thielert Aircraft Engines-built TAE 125-01 Centurion 1.7 engines.
 However, Thielert ended its production of the 1.7 litre Centurion engines in favour of a new 2.0 litre engine, marketed as the TAE 125-02-99; as a result of the engine production change, Diamond began installing the TAE 125-02-99 engine during early 2007.
 Although engine displacement had increased, it was deliberately de-rated in order to produce the same power 101 kW and torque 409 Nm as the earlier 1.7 L. engine.

 In late 2007, Diamond announced it would begin building and installing its own aerodiesels, through a subsidiary, Austro Engine GmbH, in collaboration with other partners that included Mercedes-Benz.
 The continued use of Thielert engines on the DA42 was also brought into question following Thielert filing for insolvency in April 2008.
 In March 2009, Diamond achieved EASA certification for the rival Austro Engine AE 300 powerplant.

 The DA42NG "New Generation" is powered by Diamond's third generation Austro AE 300 turbo diesel engine.
 The Lycoming IO-360 engine is also available as an option.
 The 125 kW AE 300 engine replaces the earlier Thielert Centurion 1.7 and 2.0 engines and is known for its good fuel efficiency, using 12.1 litre per hour while loitering at maximum endurance or 30 litre per hour at maximum continuous power (92%).
-It is also available with optional "on top" exhaust mufflers that reduces noise levels to below 59 decibels at a height of 500 ft.
+It is also available with optional "on top" exhaust mufflers that reduce noise levels to below 59 decibels at a height of 500 ft.
 The Austro engine produces 20% more power than the previous Thielert engines and also results in a higher gross weight and increased performance.
 Diamond has claimed that the Austro engine is about 46% more fuel efficient than its gasoline rivals.
 It runs on diesel fuel or jet fuel, both of which are typically cheaper than aviation gasoline.